 My advice is to always have at least two external backup drives and either use Lightroom or Photo Mechanic to import your cards to both of them, or use Carbon Copy Cloner to mirror the drives every evening.
 Whilst you travel, keep one on you at all times, and another in your checked luggage to protect you from thieves.

 3. At Least One Short Prime Lens

 It used to be the case that the prime lens was king when it came to sharpness and contrast.
 Much has changed in the last few years though, and more and more people are piecing kits together with zooms instead of primes.
 My go-to kit is the Canon 11-24mm f/4 L, the Canon 24-70 f/2.8 L II and the Canon 100-400 f/4.5-5.6 L IS II.
 In three lenses I have an 11-400 mm range and all of them produce images with sharpness that rivals, and sometimes exceeds, prime lenses that I have used.

 So why am I suggesting you still pack a prime?
-Well to start with let’s define my suggestion a little more.
+Well, to start with let’s define my suggestion a little more.
 When I say “short prime lens” I’m thinking particularly in the 24mm – 50mm range.
 I’m also thinking of lenses that are faster than f/2.8.
-So maybe a 24mm f/1.4 (my usual pick since it’s also great for night shots) or maybe something much cheaper like a 50mm f/1.8.
+So maybe a 24mm f/1.4 (my usual pick – also great for astrophotography) or maybe something much cheaper like a 50mm f/1.8.